-Sen. Imee Marcos on Sunday said there's "not much leeway" for falsehoods in the "Maid in Malacanang" movie, which she considers as part of the family's "obligation" to tell their side.
+Sen. Imee Marcos on Sunday said there's not much leeway for falsehoods in the "Maid of Malacanang" movie, although it's their "obligation" to tell their side of history.

-The movie depicts the last 72 hours of the Marcoses in Malacañang before they were forced into exile in Hawaii in 1986, from the perspective of three maids in the palace.
+The movie depicts the last 72 hours of the Marcoses in Malacañang before they were forced into exile in Hawaii in 1986, supposedly based on the views of three maids in the palace.
 It will premiere on Aug.
 3, a week after her brother, President Ferdinand "Bongbong" Marcos Jr., delivers his first State of the Nation Address.

 Imee, the eldest Marcos child, said it is important to tell their story "para may kabuuan ang ating kasaysayan."

 "The problem with this story is that we all know how it ends.
 Well, we even know what happens 36 years down the line.
 So alam na nating lahat ng nangyari so ito nga, how to find out exactly what the details are, so there's not much leeway for untruth, for falsehood, for fantasy-telling or reimagining.
 Kailangan makatotohanan kasi alam naman ng lahat ito e," she said during the media conference for the movie.

 The idea for the movie started as a joke between her and director Darryl Yap, whom she worked with for the "Lenlen" series.

 "Sabi ng lahat, gawin na ninyo at ngayon, kabadong-kabado na ako na eto nga masyado namang high expectations, akala yata nila 'The Crown' meets 'Downton Abbey' meets 'Bridgerton' pero nag-umpisa sa kalokohan pero at a certain point masyado na naming sineryoso."

 Imee said recalling what happened before they fled the country was a "difficult process", initially telling Yap that it was too "painful and traumatic" that she didn't want to go through it again.